 cout << "Done." << endl;

-As we can see, we wait for the fence using timeout of three seconds.
-We call noThrow variant of the function, because we do not want to throw in the case of error.
+Concerning vk::waitForFence() - we use noThrow variant of the function, because we do not want to throw in the case of error.
 Instead, we handle vk::Result::eTimeout by ourselves.
 On all other return codes, we let vk::checkForSuccessValue() check for us if the result is vk::Result::eSuccess.
 If not, it will throw.
 It will throw even on non-error return codes.
 Such solution for non-error codes is used for two reasons: First, Vulkan function vkWaitForFences() is not expected to return any other success values than we already handled, e.g. eSuccess and eTimeout.
-And for the second, even if some future extension or Vulkan version appends a new success value, such success value does not mean we have got our job done.
+And the second reason, even if some future Vulkan extension or Vulkan core version appends a new success value, such success value does not mean we have got our job done.
 The vk::Result::eTimeout is also non-error return code and does not mean that the job was done.
-So, this is the reason that we are not happy with any other non-error return codes and we throw.
+So, this is the reason that we are not happy with anything other than vk::Result::eSuccess and vk::Result::eTimeout and handle it by throwing exception.